spacecloud-io/space-cloud/docs/manual/file-storage/delete.md

 ## Next steps

 Now you know all the operations of file storage module.
-So let's take a deeper dive into configuring the file storage module of Space Cloud
+So let's take a deeper dive into configuring the file storage module of Space Cloud.

 <div class="btns-wrapper">
   <a href="/docs/file-storage/list-files" class="waves-effect waves-light btn primary-btn-border btn-small">